Bitcoin’s Trailblazing Success at Becoming Sound Money

 At the moment all eyes have been focused on the price of Bitcoin and the second runner-up Ethereum.
 The price per ether has dipped since our last weekly report from $50 to $43 per token at press time.
-The cryptocurrency is still capturing $4 billion worth of the total market share and showing lots of volume.
-Bitcoin’s price rise has been steady and slow over the past couple weeks but has continued to ascend upwards.
+The cryptocurrency is still capturing $4 billion worth of the total market share and showing lots of volumes.
+Bitcoin’s price rise has been steady and slow over the past couple of weeks but has continued to ascend upwards.

 Coinmama’s Weekly Review

 The Hong-Kong Based Bitfinex Pays Off Last Years Hack